AIG-ist-tugraz/DirectDebug/README.md

 ### Step 1 - Feature models generation

-We can synthesize randomly feature models using [Betty framework](https://www.isa.us.es/betty/welcome).
+We synthesized randomly feature models using [Betty framework](https://www.isa.us.es/betty/welcome).
-Then the generated feature models were selected on the basis of the number of Choco constraints.
+Then the generated feature models were selected on the basis of the number of Choco constraints, and the ratio of cross-tree constraints.
 The numbers of Choco constraints of selected feature models are 10, 20, 50, 100, 500, and 1000.
 The folder *./data/fms* stores 18 feature models which were selected to the evaluation.
 The first number in the filename represents the number of Choco constraints.